Extinction (2018 film): Production

 In December 2013, it was revealed that the screenplay for Extinction, written by Spenser Cohen, had been included in the 2013 Black List of the year's best unproduced scripts in Hollywood, as voted on by more than 250 studio execs.
 In January 2014, Joe Johnston signed on to direct the film, and in September 2016, it was revealed that James McAvoy was "in talks" to star.

 In October 2016, Ben Young signed on to direct the film, with Johnston having left the project a while back.
 In January 2017, it was announced that Michael Peña would star in the role McAvoy had been courted for.
-In February 2017, Universal Pictures won worldwide distribution rights to the film, with principal production set to begin in April 2017.
+In February 2017, Universal Pictures acquired worldwide distribution rights to the film, with filming set to begin in April 2017.
 In March 2017, Lizzy Caplan and Israel Broussard joined the cast, while Mike Colter and Lex Shrapnel joined in April, and Emma Booth in May.
+Filming took place over 40 days in Belgrade, Serbia, on a budget of $20 million.